bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 Flow: Browser → API (FastAPI) → Database → API response → UI update.
 ## **Test Environment:**
-[Define how the application will be tested.
-Will you use automated tests?
-What environment will the tests run in?]
 Local testing on our laptops.

 Unit tests (pytest) for backend endpoints.